Heritage & Listed Building Consultant, Barnet

 Article 4 directions

 Hampstead Garden Suburb is covered by two of the most comprehensive Article 4 directions in England, removing permitted development rights for windows, doors, roof alterations, painting, satellite dishes, fences, walls, gates, hedges, hard-surfacing of front gardens, side and rear extensions and many other works.
-Several other Barnet conservation areas — including Monken Hadley and Mill Hill — also carry Article 4 directions.
+Several other Barnet conservation areas, including Monken Hadley and Mill Hill, also carry Article 4 directions.
 Barnet additionally operates city-wide Article 4 directions on certain commercial-to-residential changes of use.

-Common listed building consent issues
+What are the most common listed building consent issues in Barnet?

 - Window, door and roof alterations in Hampstead Garden Suburb under the Article 4 regime